 - Residents with roommates will be treated as family units for the purposes of safety and quarantining, if necessary.
 Roommates will be guided to have specific conversation on COVID-19 safety and responsibility in roommate agreements.

-- Elevator and common area use in the residence halls and apartments will be adjusted with maximum occupancy posted.
+- Elevator and common area use in University Housing is adjusted with posted maximum occupancy.

-- Computer labs, laundry rooms, kitchenettes, and game room will be open with posted reduced occupancy and social distancing policy.
+- Computer labs, laundry rooms, the St. Catherine kitchenette, and Ledwidge game room will be open with posted reduced occupancy and social distancing policy.

 - Bed bunking is not permitted.
 Lofts within compliance of our loft policy are still acceptable.

-- Non-SHU guests will not be permitted in University Housing for the fall semester.
-Family members may come to campus to see their student, however, they will be asked to complete a health screening prior to arrival.
-All guests must remain in the common area.
+- Non-SHU guests will not be permitted in University Housing for the Winter 2021 semester.
+Family members may come to campus to see their student, however, they will be asked to complete a health screening prior to arrival and remain in the common areas on the ground floors (or other open parts of campus) during their visit.

 Chartwells Dining Services (SHU Dining)

-- The dining room is open with limited seating and tables spaced apart.
-The meal plan model is still All-You-Care-to-Eat but modified.
-Students will be served at every station, including beverage stations, with the option of eating in the dining hall or taking meals to-go.
+- When the dining room is open for seating, please adhere to the adjusted seating and tables spaced apart.
+To-go meals are available even when the dining room is open.
+The meal plan model is still All-You-Care-to-Eat with necessary modifications for health and safety.
+Students will be served at every station, including beverage stations.

 - Student ID’s must be presented to gain entrance to the dining room.

 - Sanitize hands at entry.
-Hand sanitizer stations are available at the entrance of the dining room and SHU Market.
+Hand sanitizer stations are available at the entrance of the dining room and SHU Shop market.

 - Stand six feet apart while in the serving lines with floor markers where indicated.